Zammy/JobsAndBoids/README.md

 ## About sample

-A simple boid simulation is impelmented with simple game objects and Unit's Jobs system.
+A simple boid simulation is impelmented with simple game objects and Unity's Jobs system.

 Branches:
 * `main` - game object implementation